Why We Love Sequential Message Devices/Apps

 What are Some Commonly Used Sequential Message Devices?

 These have been around for a long time and there are several companies that make them.
 (Bonus points for anyone reading this who remembers the making sequential message devices out of loop tapes for a phone answering machine, a tape recorder, and a PowerLink (AbleNet).
 More recently, there have been a few apps for mobile devices designed expressly for this purpose, such as TapSpeak Sequence.
 In addition, almost any SGD or AAC app can be configured to act as a sequential message communication device with just a bit of programming that any professional or family can do.
 Each one varies in terms of its characteristics, such as the length of recording time and availability of different levels.
 Need more specific information?
-This document by the Georgia Project for AT is an excellent resources for comparing device features.
+This document by the Georgia Project for AT is an excellent resource for comparing device features.

 - BIG and LITTLE Step-by-Step Communicators